rfinnie/jekyll-finnie/_posts/2018-03-09-red-beans-and-rice.md

 * 4 cans (approx 15 oz each) red kidney beans, drained
 * 1 can beef broth
-* ½ can water
-* 1 chicken bouillon cube
+* 1 can chicken broth, or chicken bouillon cube and 1 can water
 * 2 tsp celery flakes
 * 2 tsp parsley flakes
 * 2 bay leaves